FlightLabsUNSW/FLU-AUVSI-Interop-System/README.md

 # FLU-AUVSI-Interop-System
-Setup for the Interop System for the 2019 AUVSI SUAS Challenge
+Setup scrips for the Interop System for the 2019 AUVSI SUAS Challenge